couchbase/kv_engine/docs/CodingStandards.rst

 The ultimate goal of these guidelines is to increase the readability and maintainability of our common source base.
-If you have suggestions for topics to be included, please mail them to `Chris <mailto:sabre@nondot.org>`_.
+If you have suggestions for topics to be included, please mail them to `DaveR <mailto:daver.remove.colour@red.couchbase.com>`_.

 Languages, Libraries, and Standards
 ===================================

-Most source code in LLVM and other LLVM projects using these coding standards is C++ code.
+Most source code in KV-Engine and other KV-Engine projects using these coding standards is C++ code.
 There are some places where C code is used either due to environment restrictions, historical restrictions, or due to third-party source code imported into the tree.
 Generally, our preference is for standards